Skip to content

 # Single key-value

-k create configmap app-config --from-literal=APP_ENV=production
+kubectl create configmap app-config-single --from-literal=APP_ENV=production

 # Multiple key-values

-k create configmap app-config \
+kubectl create configmap app-config-multi \

 --from-literal=APP_ENV=production \